MonikaBarget/distant-reading/docs/pages_tasksheet_seretsekhama.md

 heir to the throne of the Bangwato Tribe in Serowe, with his British wife Ruth Williams Khama.
 In the 1940s, when Seretse met Ruth, Serowe was part of the Bechuanaland Protectorate, which was established by the UK in 1885 and, after independence, became the Republic of Botswana.

-The couple faced many obstacles and discriminations although Seretse Khama came from a royal African family and received an excellent education, studying law in England.
+The couple faced many obstacles and discriminations although Seretse Khama came from a royal African family and received an excellent education, studying law in England (Wikipedia contributors, n.d.-a).
 Have things changed since Botswana`s indepencende in the 1960s, and can couples coming from different cultural and ethnic backgrounds now enjoy a better life?
 Have opinions about the relationship between Seretse and Ruth changed over time?
 And what can we learn from how their relationship was and is discussed in terms of a larger postcolonial discourse?